pm67nz/hpc_training/_lessons/005-slurm.md

 ```
 Each task may use up to 1GB of memory, otherwise it will be cancelled.

-**Important note:** Unlike LoadLeveler, SLURM expects directives to come first in a submission script - don't insert any commands above the directives block.
+**Important note:** Unlike LoadLeveler, Slurm expects directives to come first in a submission script - don't insert any commands above the directives block.

 The program is then launched using the `srun` command:
 ```